goadesign/goa.design/content/design/vendoring.md

 service ends up using the non-vendored goa which means that the design gets initialized in the "wrong" `design` package.

-The symptoms of the problem above is goagen crashing with a panic because the design it is trying to use is not initialized (the `design.Design` variable of the vendored goa `design` package is nil).
+The symptoms of the problem above is goagen outputting an error message because the design it is trying to use is not initialized (the `design.Design` variable of the vendored goa `design` package is nil).
 The best way to resolve this issue is to vendor the dependent `design` packages as well (which is probably a good thing to do in the first place).